 - for example, two years of directly related experience can be considered equivalent to a two year diploma in a related field.

 - Job postings may also include a link to a position profile that provides additional information about an advertised job.

-- You can also use the Job Agent Notification Service to receive a weekly email about job opportunities that may interest you.
+- You can also use the ‘Create Alert’ option to receive emails about job opportunities that may interest you.